-Disclose the process used for determining the remuneration of the President23 and the four (4) most highly compensated management officers:
+Disclose the process used for determining the remuneration of the President24 and the four (4) most highly compensated management officers:

-Process PRESIDENT Top 4 Highest Paid Management Officers (1) Fixed remuneration Based on salary review and Based on salary review and (2) Variable remuneration market competitiveness policy and as guided by the Executive (3) Per diem allowance Compensation Committee Compensation Committee (4) Bonus Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee (5) Stock Options and other financial instruments Based on the Company's performance and as may be warranted by circumstances.
+Process PRESIDENT Top 4 Highest Paid Management Officers (1) Fixed remuneration Based on salary review and Based on salary review and (2) Variable remuneration market competitiveness policy and as quided by the Executive market competitiveness policy and as quided by the Executive (3) Per diem allowance Compensation Committee Compensation Committee (4) Bonus Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee Based on the Company's performance, salary review and market competitiveness policy and as guided by the Executive Compensation Committee (5) Stock Options and other financial instruments Based on the Company's performance and as may be warranted by circumstances.
 Based on the Company's performance and as may be warranted by circumstances.
 (6) Others (specify)